Bay State Road/Back Bay West Area Architectural Conservation District

 The Bay State Road/Back Bay West area contains several prime examples of various architectural revival styles popular during the late 19th century.
 The five major revival styles represented in the district are Classical Revival, Renaissance Revival, Georgian Revival, Federal Revival, and Tudor Revival.
 It is the strength of the varying revival styles that characterizes the Bay State Road/Back Bay West area.

-The Bay State Road/Back Bay West Architectural Conservation District Commission hearing scheduled for Tuesday, July 12, 2016 has been cancelled.
+The Bay State Road/Back Bay West Architectural Conservation District Commission hearing scheduled for Tuesday, August 9, 2016 has been canceled.